bluematador/bluematador-metrics-client-js/README.md

 })
 ```

-The counter method takes the following parameters:
+The `counter` method takes the following parameters:
-  * `Name: required` The metric name should be a string describing your metric.
+  * `Name: (required)` The metric name e.g. 'myapp.request.size'.
+Cannot contain '#' or '|'
-  * `Value: optional` The counter metric value is the amount to increment the metric by, the default value is 1.
+  * `Value: (optional)` the amount to increment the metric by, the default is 1.
-  * `sampleRate: optional` The sample rate controls the amount of data sent.
-The default is 1.
+  * `sampleRate: (optional)` sends only a sample of data e.g. 0.5 indicates 50% of data being sent.
+Default value is 1
-  * `tags: optional` The metric tags should be formatted as either an array of strings, or an object containing tags in key value pairs.
+  * `tags: (optional)`  adds metadata to a metric.
+Can be specified as object or array of strings with key-value pairs formatted with a colon separator e.g. ['account:12345'] or {account: 12345}.
+Cannot contain '#' or '|'

-**Note:** because the counter value is optional, if you want to set the sampleRate the counter value must be explicily set as well.
+**Note:** because the counter value is optional, if you want to set the sampleRate the counter value must be explicitly set as well.

-**Note:** for an example of how to format metric tags, refer to the example above.

 The following are all valid ways to send a counter metric: